 ANNUAL REVIEW OF RISK MANAGEMENT ARRANGEMENTS

 Since the financial year 2018/19 the annual turnover of Melton Parish Council has exceeded £200k.
-As a consequence, the Council automatically meets the requirements for an intermediate level audit review by the External Auditor.
+Therefore, the Council automatically meets the requirements for an intermediate level audit review by the External Auditor.
 For 2018/19, as part of that, the Council was required to provide the relevant minutes and agenda papers from the meeting at which the annual review of risk management arrangements during 2018/19 was discussed.
 Whilst that has not been a specific requirement in the years since, there is an expectation that the Council maintains an annual review of risk management arrangements, as implied by Assertion 5 of the Annual Governance Statement (see below).
-Councillors confirmed the assertions contained in the Annual Governance Statement for 2020/21 at the Annual General Meeting held on 5 May 2021 (see Minute MPC(21)52.02).
+Councillors confirmed the assertions contained in the Annual Governance Statement for 2022/23 at the Annual General Meeting held on 10 May 2023 (see Minute MPC(23)56.02).

 The annual review of risk management arrangements is expected to be an overview, demonstrating a culture of positive risk management across the Council, rather than evidence of individual risk assessments in place.